NicolaZarbo/ing-sw-2022-scroccarello-zarbo-tombesi/README.md

 * port Number is the port used in the tcp connection.
 Accepted values are between 49152 and 65536.

-> To connect to a server not on localMachine both arguments are mandatory,
+> **To connect to a server via jar arguments both serverIp and portNumber are mandatory**.
-If none are specified the application tries to connect to a server on the local machine with port 50000;
+If none are specified the application will prompt the user to insert port and ip, or connect to a default connection on localhost;
-**If only one of the arguments is specified the connection will fail**.

 ### Commands
 Every input from the player is _**NOT**_ case-sensitive.